 Another 15-Second Test strategy is creating an easy-to-scan Skills section on the top third of the first page.
 For my client’s protection in job interviews, I don’t list any skills that cannot be defended in the resume with specific examples.

 Yes, this may seem a little backward; however, I save the Branding Statement for last.
 Several of the online questionnaire and phone consultation questions I ask are used to create a unique Branding Statement that identifies my client’s qualifications, strengths, and the value or results offered for his or her ideal employer.
 The Branding Statement may also include information on the client’s passions and values as well.

 I recommend that the Branding Statement is edited to address the specific needs of each employer indicated in each job posting.
 While this may seem like an exhausting task for my clients, it is a key step to writing a highly targeted resume.
-To make this step easier, you can use this Branding Statement Cheat Sheet.

 10 | Proofread, Edit, + Repeat.

 Before the first draft is sent to the client, I review and proofread the resume.
 I’m not just looking for typos either.
 I’m looking for missing words, awkward phrases, and incomplete statements that fail to identify either a skill or an achievement.

 I repeat this process several times; however, I am human.
 I do not guarantee an error-free first draft despite my efforts to be error-free.
 That being said, my mission is to create a resume that tells my client’s unique story and presents him or her as the best fit for his or her ideal job.